Xin Chen

 Neuron-Aware Data Selection in Instruction Tuning for Large Language Models

-Xin Chen, Junchao Wu, Shu Yang, and 6 more authors
+Xin Chen, Junchao Wu, Shu Yang, Runzhe Zhan, Zeyu Wu, and 4 more authors

-In International Conference on Learning Representations (ICLR), 2026
+In The Fourteenth International Conference on Learning Representations, 2026

 3. TACL 2025